Data-Science-in-Mechanical-Engineering/mixed_precision_for_JAX/README.md

 As a result, to update a training pipeline to work with mixed precision, one just have to:
 - Update the gradient calculations from `eqx.filter_grad/filter_value_and_grad` to `mpx.filter_grad/filter_value_and_grad`.
 - Do the `optax` optimizer call via `mpx.optimizer_update`.
-- Force critical operations like sum, mean and softmax to full precision using `mpx.force_full_precision`.
 Here are the key components:

 ### Data Type Management